OpenDroneMap/ODM/contrib/blender/README.md

 # odm_photo
 Renders photos from ODM generated texture models.
 Currently can produce 360 panoramic photos and 360 3D panoramic (VR) photos.
+NB: the default resolution for 360 photos is 6000x3000 (maximum supported by Facebook).

 ## Requirements
 * Blender